ojziff/als_genome_instability/README.md

 [Variants and gene fusions](https://ojziff.github.io/ipsn_als_meta/html/variants_fusions.html)

+Rmarkdown scripts for each of the above workbooks can be accessed [here](https://github.com/ojziff/ipsn_als_meta/blob/main/scripts/)

 ## Data availability

-iPSN RNA sequencing datasets used in this study:
+Raw RNA sequencing fastq files were accessed for each of the iPSN datasets in this table:

 | Reference             | Accession #           | Mutation              | ALS n | Control n | Library type | Paper URL                                    |
 |-----------------------|-----------------------|-----------------------|-------|-----------|--------------|----------------------------------------------|